apache/druid/docs/development/extensions-core/hdfs.md

 #### Configuration for Google Cloud Storage

-To use the Google cloud Storage as the deep storage, you need to configure `druid.storage.storageDirectory` properly.
+To use the Google Cloud Storage as the deep storage, you need to configure `druid.storage.storageDirectory` properly.

 |Property|Possible Values|Description|Default|
 |--------|---------------|-----------|-------|